OpenCMISS-Examples/OpenCMISS-Iron-tutorials/docs/source/getting_started/running/terminal.md

     ```

 #### Windows
-1. Open a new PowerShell on your host machine.
+1. Open a new PowerShell on your host machine (don't use a standard terminal, as it does not support commands that span multiple lines).
 2. Run the following:
     ```bash
     docker run `